All Episodes

 These things can have a dramatic impact.

-Dow Futures, uh, that this was evidence that Hillary Clinton was going to be business as usual, which is good for American business, and Donald Trump was going to be the sort of end of American capitalism, and there are it was going to be replaced with some sort of dystopian crony capitalist quote stand to borrow from Paul Krugman there.
+We were also told, of course, on election night when there was that very momentary drop in, I think it was 500 points or something like that, and what was it, Dow Futures, that this was evidence that Hillary Clinton was going to be business as usual, which is good for American business, and Donald Trump was going to be the sort of end of American capitalism, and it was going to be replaced with some sort of dystopian crony capitalist, quote, stand, to borrow from Paul Krugman there.

-Uh and yet we know that people, a lot of what economic activity is based on is confidence, right?
+And yet we know that people, a lot of what economic activity is based on is confidence, right?

 People look at consumer confidence, they actually try to measure that.

-And those who know the market, and I'm not a stock market guy, I don't know much about the stock market, would never pretend to, but I know a lot of people who do, and they'll tell you that it's a very obviously a lot of a lot of stuff going on very it's a very complicated system, a very complicated thing.
+And those who know the market, and I'm not a stock market guy, I don't know much about the stock market, would never pretend to, but I know a lot of people who do, and they'll tell you that it's very, obviously a lot of stuff going on.

-But you can boil it down to some simple truths, and when people are fearful, they sell.
+But you can boil it down to some simple truths.

-When people are optimistic, uh they buy.
+When people are optimistic, they buy.

-And much of that is based upon few, you know, it's based upon future expectations of what you think is going to happen.
+And much of that is based upon a few, you know, it's based upon future expectations of what you think is going to happen.

 Their decision reportedly saved about 700 jobs.